Defining the Clinton Doctrine

-I'm still waiting for the answer to what she believes.
+I'm still waiting for the answer as to what she believes.
 I'd be inspired and excited to vote for the former First Lady if she would just answer a question instead of letting sheep like Klein explain her ambiguous responses.
-Everybody gets that she can be as politically savvy as any former President Democrat or Republican but by continuing to avoid taking and presenting a position, she'll eventually deal herself out of the big card game.
+Everybody gets that she can be as politically savvy as any former President--Democrat or Republican--but by continuing to avoid taking and presenting a position, she'll eventually deal herself out of the big card game.

 Crazy Little Thing Called Hate

 Rich Lowry's viewpoint, "The World of Hillary Hatred," was off the mark [Nov.
 19].
 What conservatives hate about Clinton is that she is a woman.
 It's nothing more than old-fashioned sexism.
-Equal rights have always been anathema to them, but since that stance is politically unacceptable today, conservatives can't admit the true reason for their opposition to her.
-The male-dominated right wing has created a bogeyman, or in this case a bogeywoman.
-And women on the right are just as afraid of a woman President as their male counterparts.
-They have always hated feminism and the Equal Rights Amendment.
+Equal rights have always been anathema to them.

-Lowry wrote, "conservatives bristle at the sense of being told what to do, and they detect a tone of moral superiority in her advocacy of children's programs and health care."
+Lowry wrote, "Conservatives bristle at the sense of being told what to do, and they detect a tone of moral superiority in her advocacy of children's programs and health care."
 That's ironic since conservatives present themselves as the ones who hold the moral high ground, preaching family values and taking every opportunity to tell the masses how to live their lives.
-Perhaps Lowry should have said that when conservatives see Clinton, they see themselves and don't like it very much.
+Perhaps when conservatives see Clinton, they see themselves--and don't like it.

 'Tis Which Season?

 Thanks to Nancy Gibbs for her thoughts on the rather confusing and sad overlapping of our holidays [Nov.
 19].
-To my dismay, I found myself shopping for a Halloween costume in mid-September for fear there would be none the week before the holiday.
-Lo and behold, the last week in October, I saw a shift from pumpkins and scarecrows to elves and ornaments not a costume in sight, and Thanksgiving had just been left in the dust.
+I shopped for a Halloween costume in mid-September for fear there would be none the week before the holiday.
+Lo and behold, the last week in October, I saw a shift from pumpkins and scarecrows to elves and ornaments--not a costume in sight, and Thanksgiving had just been left in the dust.
 It's disheartening that holidays have become a retailer's trap for the consumer and that we've lost their real meaning altogether.
-I am trying desperately to separate the real from the retail for my 2-year-old son.
-I had to chuckle while reading the article because just a couple of days before, he and I walked into a store that was decorated for Christmas and he pointed excitedly and said, "Mama, look at the Halloween tree!"
+I had to chuckle while reading the article because just a couple of days before, my son and I walked into a store that was decorated for Christmas and he pointed excitedly and said, "Mama, look at the Halloween tree!"